sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 Importing large amounts of data
 ===============================

-The `Data Ingest Service <https://www.surf.nl/en/services-and-products/data-ingest-service/index.html>`_ is a SURFsara service for researchers who want to store or analysis large amounts of data at SURFsara.
+The `Data Ingest Service <https://www.surf.nl/en/services-and-products/data-ingest-service/index.html>`_ is a SURFsara service for researchers who want to store or analyze large amounts of data at SURFsara.
 The service is convenient for users who lack sufficient bandwidth or who have stored their data on a number of external hard disks.